 During the 1980-90s, the Occupational Safety and Health Administration (OSHA) gradually reduced the permissible level of asbestos concentration at the workplaces.
 Further, in 1997, the OSHA enacted laws that restricted the asbestos exposure level to 0.1 fibers per cubic centimeter at any workplace.
+These tough laws have resulted into some of the largest asbestos lawsuit settlements in the US.
 Though asbestos regulations have reduced the risk of workplace exposure, a certain degree of risk continues to remain for many occupations.
 People involved in construction, shipbuilding, and mining work are at high risk of regular asbestos exposure.
 Thus, following these measures will help limit the risk of developing asbestos-related diseases by workers in these industries:

 Using proper personal protective equipments while at the workplace.

 Changing workplace clothes and having a shower immediately after work.

 Most of the buildings that were built before the 1980s contain asbestos in various forms.
 You cannot determine whether a product contains asbestos just by looking at it unless it has been clearly marked on it.
 A sample of the suspected asbestos-containing material may be sent to the laboratory for testing.
 Moreover, in some situations, it is better to remove the asbestos-containing materials but it might be safe to leave it undisturbed in other situations.
 Certified asbestos abatement professionals help you evaluate and remove asbestos safely.